fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Community feature controls Flair feature at the moment in Setting.ts and this switch is turned off via communicate-config.json by using `"UIFeature.communities": false`.

 ### Feature: 188663
+Web: As an Authenticated Practitioner, I should be able to personalise the Security & Privacy Settings, so that I can control certain system behaviours that will maximise my user experience
 1. Where you're logged in (Tab)
 My Sessions
 Display each active session for user is a default behavior on web.
 A bolderized text on particular session represents current session while other sessions in list are from past session.
 Session last time active shows timeline of session as well on right.
 This could be simplified to AEST or ADCST format but this user story would not capture that kind of change so it has not been modified at the moment.